By: Rachel Y. Moon, MD, FAAP & Danette Glassy, MD, FAAP

 To reduce the risk of

-Sudden Infant Death Syndrome, or SIDS, it’s important to place your baby to sleep on his back, every time you put him to sleep.
+Sudden Infant Death Syndrome, or SIDS, it's important to place your baby to sleep on their back–every time you put them to sleep.
 This may be even more important if your baby is swaddled.
-Some studies have shown an increased risk of SIDS and accidental suffocation when babies are swaddled if they are placed on their stomach to sleep, or if they roll onto their stomach, says Rachel Moon, MD, FAAP, chair of the task force that authored the
+Some studies have shown an increased risk of SIDS and unintentional suffocation when babies are swaddled if they are placed on their stomach to sleep, or if they roll onto their stomach.
+If babies are swaddled, they should be placed only on their back and monitored so they don't roll over.

-Parents should stop swaddling as soon as their baby shows any signs of trying to roll over.
-Many babies start working on rolling at around 2 months of age.
+Stop swaddling as soon as your baby shows any signs of trying to roll over.
+Some babies start working on rolling as early as 2 months of age, but every baby is different.
 There is no evidence with regard to SIDS risk related to the arms swaddled in or out.

 The AAP recommends parents follow the safe sleep recommendations every time they place their baby to sleep for naps or at nighttime:

-Place your baby on her back to sleep, and monitor her to be sure she doesn’t roll over while swaddled.
+Place your baby on their back to sleep on a firm, flat surface and monitor them to be sure they don't roll over while swaddled.

 Do not have any loose blankets in your baby's